Category: Technology

 8 Handy Bits Of Software For Travellers & Adventurers

 If you’ve ignored all my advice to go on low-tech adventures and are packing a laptop and mobile net connection alongside your merino-wool boxer shorts and solar panels, you might find these bits of software make your precious time at the battery-powered screen a bit easier, safer and more productive.
-(And 7 out of the Continue reading →
+(And 7 out of the 8 are free.)
+Continue reading →

 -